-📌 Note: A/B testing is available as an add-on.
-For more information on adding new features please see the add-ons page in your nation.
+📌 Note: A/B testing availability differ per plan.
+For more information on plan types please see the add-ons page in your nation.

 Table of Contents